NextUrban/NextUrban/README.md

 NextUrban bridges the gap between the understanding of neighborhood satisfaction
 and conventional planning decision-making practices.

-The goal is to augment planning performance management through rapid planning
+The mission is to augment planning performance management through rapid planning
 communication for smartcities. 🏡 📲 🌏

 <!--